afshinamini/Geoscience-BC-project-2019-014/README.md

 Mechanistic Validation Approach"

-This report presents the results of research undertaken to develop an induced seismicity susceptibility map for Northeaster British Columbia (NEBC), with focus placed on the Montney region.
+This report presents the results of research undertaken to develop an induced seismicity susceptibility map for North Eastern British Columbia (NEBC), with focus placed on the Montney region.
 Of interest was the development of an initial susceptibility map, but also a framework and workflow to guide practitioners in using machine learning to prepare induced seismicity susceptibility maps for any region, or to update these as more data becomes available over time.
 Three key objectives